Cuadri84/miranda-backend/README.md

-markdown
-Copy code
 # Miranda Backend

 Miranda Backend is the backend API for Hotel Miranda, a robust hotel management system that offers a wide range of functionalities to efficiently manage hotel operations.
-The API is built using Node.js with Express.js framework and MongoDB for data storage and retrieval.
+The API is built using Node.js with Express.js framework and MongoDB Atlas for data storage and retrieval.

 ## Features